Thieves steal tires, rims from several cars in southwest Miami-Dade County

 "We are increasing patrols," the guard said.

-A source with the Miami-Dade Police Department told Local 10 News that officers are also patrolling and actively looking for the crooks.
+A source with the Miami-Dade Police Department told Local 10 News that officers are also patrolling and trying to find the crooks.

 Copyright 2018 by WPLG Local10.com - All rights reserved.